STYJ/simontan.dev/posts/a-year-in-review-2020.md

 layout: layouts/post.njk
 ---

 Halo internet, this is the first time I am doing this (writing it out).
 I decided to do a year in review so that when I look back next year, I want to be able to tell how much I have grown as an individual.
-The second reason of writing it out is because I want to acknowledge and celebrate the small victories, to reflect on my losses and disappointments and to recognise areas where I want to grow.
+The second reason of writing it out is because I want to acknowledge and celebrate the small victories, to reflect on my disappointments and to recognise areas where I want to grow.
 This is my way of remembering the past, living in the present and planning for the future.

 Instead of writing a long wall of text, I'm just going to list them down in bullet points (in no particular order and not exhaustive of course).
 I also have a separate section for lessons I learnt from DevIt.tools.